The Lessons of Participative Leadership

 Participative product leaders recompense their multi-functional teams for resourcefulness and innovation by providing real-time assessment.
 Our colleagues want to be well-regarded and applauded for doing extraordinary work and bringing concepts to fruition that help solve customer problems, especially when those products help their organization accomplish its goals and objectives.

 Additionally, participative product leaders also celebrate defeats and failures because sometimes product teams are anxious to take chances when they are afraid of failing.
-So, when a cross-disciplinary team tries to build one of their concepts and fails, their product leader leads a celebration on the upsides, silver linings, and advantages.
+So, when a cross-disciplinary team tries to build one of its concepts and fails, its product leader leads a celebration of the upsides, silver linings, and advantages.
 The team can celebrate that they collaborated and engaged in a project outside their norm to bring about innovation.
 They also make a point to rejoice in taking imaginative possibilities and, at times, discovering failure prior to their success.

 Participative product leaders celebrate both failures and wins to keep their cross-functional teams encouraged and inspired.

 Trust in multi-functional teams shows that product leaders and their organizations foster a culture of openness that inspires psychological safety for employees.
 They feel secure in their jobs, safe to ask questions, challenge the status quo, bring the team new out-of-box concepts, and voice their points of view and experiences.
 Moreover, they are also willing to go above and beyond to help their companies meet their objectives and goals.

 With trustworthiness in place, individuals tend to be fearless, enthusiastic and inspired to help build solutions that will solve customer problems for today and in the future because they feel empowered, fortified to develop professionally, and they have autonomy.
 Employee engagement is boosted, which is an upshot to higher-quality work and better outcomes for their organizations.